shivendra-bhonsle/ResumeAi-IAI-group-project/FINAL_PROJECT_REPORT.md

 Hiring the right talent is critical yet inefficient.
 The average corporate job posting receives 250 resumes, but recruiters spend only 6-7 seconds reviewing each one, leading to missed qualified candidates and prolonged hiring cycles costing $4,000+ per hire.

-**ResumeAI** automates initial resume screening using AI, parsing resumes, matching candidates against job requirements with semantic understanding, and ranking them by fit—processing 100+ resumes in under 2 minutes.
+**ResumeAI** automates initial resume screening using AI, parsing resumes, matching candidates against job requirements with semantic understanding, and ranking them by fit—processing 100+ resumes in around 2.6 minutes.

 **Development Approach:**
 We built ResumeAI iteratively: baseline implementation → testing and problem discovery → advanced improvements.
 This process led to dramatic accuracy gains.